gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 These files are not cryptographically hashed and are thus not protected.
 It is insecure to allow files containing code or critical information; developers must not allow files blindly!

+### File Check Policy

+    sgx.file_check_policy=[strict|allow_all_but_log]
+    (Default: strict)

+This syntax specifies the file check policy, determining the behavior of authentication when opening files.
+By default, only files explicitly listed as _trusted_files_ or _allowed_files_ declared in the manifest are allowed for access.
+If the file check policy is `allow_all_but_log`, all files other than trusted and allowed are allowed for access, and Graphene-SGX emits a warning message for every such file.
+This is a convenient way to determine the set of files that the ported application uses.

 ### Trusted Child Processes

     sgx.trusted_children.[identifier]=[URI of signature (.sig)]